yapalfredo/AgencyApp/README.md

 # NOTE:
-The code in this project is not clean yet, a lot of redundancies happening all over the files.
-Finishing the basic functionalities of the project is the top priority.
+The codes are not clean yet as it's still on its early stage.
+There are a lot of redundancies happening all over.
+Finishing the basic functionalities of the project is the top priority for now.
 When everything is in place, then we will start cleaning it up and implement MVVM framework.